hakanilter/elastic-tools/README.md

 # Elastic Tools

-Apache Spark based command line tools for ElasticSearch.
-It supports backup, restore features and diffrent data formats like Parquet, JSON and CSV.
+Elastic Tools is an Apache Spark based command line tool designed to help scalable backup and restore support for ElasticSearch.

+It supports different storage types like File System, HDFS, AWS S3, Azure Blob Storage and storage formats like Parquet, JSON and CSV.

 - **Export** (ElasticSearch -> Storage)